-In a separate complaint, a consumer has provided a copy of the GAS Verdant marketing brochure he says CL&P provided to him in 2012.
-The brochure itself is undated, but the data it contains runs up to October 2010 and it's reasonable to think that an investment being considered for acceptance within SIPPs would have associated marketing material.
+Mr C has provided a copy of the GAS Verdant marketing brochure he says CL&P provided to him in 2012.
+The brochure itself is undated, but the data it contains runs up to October 2010 and it's reasonable to think that an investment being considered for acceptance within

+SIPPs would have associated marketing material.
 So on balance, I'm satisfied that this marketing brochure, or information very similar to that which it contained, was more likely than not available to Options at the time it was considering whether to permit the GAS Verdant investment into its SIPPs.
-And it was certainly available to Options at the time Miss B was applying to invest her Options SIPP monies into GAS Verdant, particularly given the GAS Verdant information sheet dated 2011 Miss B was provided with in 2012, which she shared with us in response to the provisional decision.
+And it was certainly available to Options at the time Mr C was applying to invest his Options SIPP monies into GAS Verdant.